- Prospective Students

 The two seminars are intended to foster community and advanced theological reflection for majors.
 The first is the "Capstone I" (THEO 4960).
-Taken before or during the junior year of studies (typically the fall semester), this seminar provides students a comprehensive introduction to thinking, writing, and speaking theologically.
+Taken during the fall semester of the senior year, this seminar provides students a comprehensive introduction to thinking, writing, and speaking theologically.

 The second is the "Capstone Seminar II" (THEO 4965).
 Taken during the final semester of the senior year, this seminar provides students the opportunity to develop an integrative research project in collaboration with other graduating seniors.
 The seminar culminates in public presentations.

 Download a printable document / worksheet outlining the Minor Requirements